anveshshetty25/CarCostCalculation/README.md

 # Car Cost Calculation
 This applications helps user to give the cost of car for type Coupe,SUV,Truck and Luxary_sedan.
-User can add options like V8,Automatic,Premium Audio,SUnroof,Navigation and TowPackage
+User can add options like V8,Automatic,Premium Audio,Sunroof,Navigation and TowPackage.
 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 ## Preqrequisites ##